ColdrickSotK/yamlui/README.md

 yamlui is a library to allow a user interface using pygame to be defined in a set of yaml files.

-Currently, only "Containers" are implemented.
+Currently, only "Containers" and "Windows" are implemented.

 ## Examples